 In 1972 Kartell's success was crowned by its participation in an exhibition Moma museum in New York featuring Italian furniture.

 In 2000, a year after the museum's inauguration, the company's historical production was the star of the ‘La Donation Kartell, un environnment plastique’ exhibition set up at the Pompidou Centre in Paris.

 NOT TO BE MISSED

-The “Brevetto Pirelli” car-roof ski-holder was the first product manufactured by Kartell in the early 1950s, and it is also the first object that visitors see in the Museum.
+The Pirelli patented ski rack, the first product made by Kartell in the early 1950s, is also the first object that visitors encounter upon entering the Museum.

 Thanks to the collaboration with the famous designer Philippe Starck, Kartell has significantly contributed to its corporate development and, indeed, to that of design in general.